Josscoder/fsmgo/README.md

     OnResume()
 }
 ```
-When a state implements PauseAware, the FSM system will automatically call `OnPause()` and `OnResume()` when appropriate.
-States that don't require pause/resume behavior can ignore this interface entirely.

-Each state can also have a duration or a custom end condition to determine when it completes.
+States can define a duration (`time.Duration`) or custom conditions to determine when they complete.

 ## Examples
-Explore how to use **fsmgo** in the [example](https://github.com/Josscoder/fsmgo/tree/master/example) directory.
+See practical examples in the [example](https://github.com/josscoder/fsmgo/tree/master/example) folder.

 ## License
 **fsmgo** is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute it in your projects.